madewithkoji/koji-docs/koji-faq.md

 ```
 for more info on how to use koji-tools, checkout the koji-tools [docs](https://github.com/madewithkoji/koji-tools/blob/master/README.md)

+## Live preview / detached window doesn't show my app
+Start/restart your development server.
+1. In the terminal enter `Ctrl-C`
+2. Restart your server with `npm start` or what ever your start command is.

+Check that your `develop.json` file is configured correctly.
+1. Navigate to `develop.json` from **Settings > Development**.
+2. Verify paths, ports, and start commands are correct.
+    1. path: the directory your package.json is located
+    2. port: the port your development server uses
+3. Verify the event hook's matching values are partial matches for what the development server prints to standard out when each of those events happen.

 ## What are stubs?
 Stubs can be used to save time when starting a project.
 For example if you are starting a project with the same bundler as another project, you can use the other projects `develop.json` to get started quickly.